 - Register: create an account using your email address and some basic information.

-- Submit your proposal: upload a document describing your idea, goals, and implementation procedure.
+- Submit your proposal: upload a document describing your idea, goals, and implementation procedure (see rules and guidelines).

 Register now or log in to see the application, including specific guidelines and requirements for the proposal.